beatricekay/100-Days-of-Code/day29/README.md

-# Day 29 - Tkinter, Dynamic Typing and the Pomodoro GUI Application
+# Day 29 - Building a Password Manager GUI App with Tkinter
 ## Concepts Practised
 * Working with Images and Setting up the Canvas
 * Use `grid()` and `columnspan` to Complete the User Interface